-The results show that when a neural system is optimized to encode its inputs with changing fidelity requirements, the code developed exhibits modulatory phenomena of the sort that has been observed in the visual systems of animals engaged in selective attention tasks.
+The above results show that, when a neural system is optimized to encode its inputs with changing fidelity requirements, the code developed exhibits modulatory phenomena of the sort that has been observed in the visual systems of animals engaged in selective attention tasks.
 These modulatory phenomena, which constitute a reallocation of resources, emerge even when the encoder is a very simple homogeneous feedforward neural model.

-- 4.1 Limitations of the Simulation.
-The simulations incorporated a number of simplifications, most of which were made for ease of exposition or computational efficiency: - 1.
-During optimization, the penalty function was set to a single attentional spotlight.
+Limitations of the Simulation

+The simulations incorporated a number of simplifications, most of which were made for ease of exposition or computational efficiency.

+Figure 7: Magnitude of attentional modulation depends on system capacity.
+(A) Modulation of activity in response to random stimuli as attention was shifted from left to right, for networks with different numbers of units in the bottleneck.
+Open gray circles represent the mean modulation for each unit, while solid circles show the mean over all units with bars indicating the standard error.
+(B) Mean reconstruction error for the attended and unattended sides.
+(C,D) Same as (A,B) but using 10 bottleneck units and instead varying the amount of noise injected into the bottleneck units during training.

+(i) During optimization, the penalty function was set to a single attentional spotlight.
 This is not a requirement of the general model, and other functions could be used to define the performance demands.
-For example, nonspatial goals could be incorporated by requiring higher-fidelity reconstruction of some particular feature regardless of its spatial location. - 2.
-To allow convenient visual display, simulated stimuli were visual patterns.
-Efficient representations of stimuli and attentional modulation phenomena are present in many (if not all) modalities, and the model explored here could be applied equally well to nonvisual and nonspatial modalities. - 3.
-The simulation allowed synapses from a single neuron to be both excitatory and inhibitory.
+For example, non-spatial goals could be incorporated by requiring higher fidelity reconstruction of some particular feature regardless of its spatial location.

+(ii) To allow convenient visual display, simulated stimuli were visual patterns.
+Efficient representation of stimuli and attentional modulation phenomena are present in many (if not all) modalities, and the model explored here could be applied equally well to non-visual and non-spatial modalities.

+(iii) The simulation allowed synapses from a single neuron to be both excitatory and inhibitory.
 This is not a common feature in biological neural systems, where a combination of excitatory and inhibitory neurons could achieve the same functionality.